EShults2124/cse15l-lab-reports/lab-report-3-week-6.md

 It will go on for a bit depending on how much is being copied over and it end with all the files that are in the directory being listed:
 ![Image](CSE-Lab3-screenshot1-part2.png)

-* Show logging into your ieng6 account after doing this and compiling and running the tests for your repository
+* Logging into your ieng6 account and compiling and running the tests in the repo you copied

 ![Image](CSE-Lab3-screenshot2.png)